gitter-badger/ar-etcd-deis/README.md

 ar-etcd-deis
 ============

-A tool used to retrieve the host+port of a deis service
+A tool used to retrieve the host+port of a deis service from etcd